tildearrow/darmstadt/README.md

 no, this is not complete yet or tested on an environment that is not my Vega FE. sorry. maybe it can work on your setup, but is very doubtful. if it does however, please tell me.

-no, this won't work on Intel because for some reason Intel likes providing wrong timestamps. this will be worked on though.

 no, this won't work on NVIDIA either, of course. wait for röntgen-mode and maybe you get a chance (but I doubt because NVIDIA is so greedy with their NVFBC restrictions). however you can use NVIDIA for encoding the AMD/Intel capture in hesse-mode. see [hesse.md](hesse.md) for more information.